-This is something we can get behind, and something we think will be more common in the next 5 or so years.
+This is something we can get behind, and something we think will be more common in the next five or so years.

 8. Rivian RT1 Electric Truck

-We had the privilege of seeing the Rivian R1T at this year’s Overland Expo, it was kitted out with a tent on the back, with storage underneath.
-One of the neatest features we saw was the extra compartments under the back seats which allowed for cool gadgets or used for even more storage.
-On this version, the Rivian was kitted out with a pull out kitchen that allowed you to cook your food on the go.
+We had the privilege of seeing the Rivian R1T at this year’s Overland Expo.
+The model we saw was kitted-out with a tent on the back, storage underneath, and a pull-out kitchen for cooking on the go.
+One of the neatest features we saw was the extra compartments under the back seats, which allow for cool gadgets of for even more storage.

-We can see this truck being teamed up with an awesome rig on the back when it’s released, turning this thing into one of worlds first electric truck campers.
-It can do up to 400miles on one charge and it can hit 60mps on just 3 seconds… this thing is VERY powerful.
+We can see this truck teaming up with an awesome rig on the back, becoming one of worlds first electric truck campers.
+It can do up to 400miles on one charge, and it can hit 60 mph in just 3 seconds… Clearly, this thing is VERY powerful.